 No paper copies are needed for the admission review process.
 If you are admitted, you may be required to submit official or certified hard copies before the start of the program.
 Supporting documents include:

-- Scanned copies of transcripts of all previous post-secondary education (including exchange programmes and programmes you did not complete)
+- Scanned copies of transcripts of all previous post-secondary education (including exchange programs and programs you did not complete)

 - Official document or letter from your university explaining the grading and ranking system